GoogleCloudPlatform/chef-google-compute/README.md

   The list of HostRules to use against the URL.

 * `host_rules[]/description`
-  An optional description of this resource.
+  An optional description of this HostRule.
 Provide this property when you create the resource.

 * `host_rules[]/hosts`